Tandemz/tandemz.io/src/pages/en/FAQ.md

     answer: It is possible to target B2B participants or a difficult target on Tandemz.
       Both the incentive and the fees will be higher, as the recruitment will be more complex.
-  - question: I need more criteria than the ones available on the pricing page.
+  - question: I need more criteria than the ones available on the offer.
     answer: You can add a screener before launching the recruitment.
 Use the screener to ask any question you need in order to gain better knowledge of your participants' profiles.
 You will then be able to select the ones you really want to connect